How to measure your beacon marketing campaign performance

 The store runs the campaign for 2 weeks before they can measure performance.
 2 weeks is a recommended time duration for data collection considering usual variations in footfalls across weekdays and weekends.
 The example in consideration will obviously have busy weekends and slower Wednesdays.

 Best performing offers

-Notifications sent is directly proportional to the traffic in your store.
+The number of notifications sent is directly proportional to the traffic in your store.
 It is a good way to estimate the traffic to each section of your store

 Let’s take the Yellow stores for example.